 George Anton Kiraz, Ph.D.

 George is the President and co-founder of Gorgias Press.
 Born in Bethlehem, he immigrated to the United States and attended California State University, Northridge, where he obtained a degree in Engineering in 1990.
-He then became the first student to obtain the M.St. degree in Syriac Studies at the Oriental Institute, University of Oxford in 1991.
+He then obtained an M.St. degree in Syriac Studies at the Oriental Institute, University of Oxford in 1991.
 Wishing to combine his technical background with his passion for Syriac and Semitic languages, he joined the University of Cambridge where he obtained an M.Phil. in Computational Linguistics and a Ph.D. in the same.
 He wrote his thesis on computing the morphology of Arabic and Syriac which was later published by Cambridge University Press.

 In 1996, George became a research scientist at Bell Laboratories, NJ, where he worked on speech technology.
 In 2000, he was hired by Nuance Communications, a speech technology startup, to help establish and lead a New York branch of the company.
 This gave George tremendous experience in management, but was short lived due to the stock market crash of 2001.

 Already a published author, George co-founded Gorgias Press along with his wife Christine in 2001.
 The press was announced to the public in the summer of 2001 at the Leiden Peshitta conference, and later to a larger public in November 2001 with 10 books in the Press’s catalog.
 Within a short period of time, the press grew at a rate of publishing about 50 titles per year.

 George has taught Syriac in Princeton, Rutgers, the POLIS Institute (Jerusalem) and runs an annual Syriac Summer School at Beth Mardutho.